utwente-db/QuestionMark/MANUAL.md

 ## 4 - Reading the results
 - Go to ```benchmark_results.txt``` to see how the DBMS performed over the different queries.
+- The manual of QuestionMark: The Probabilistic Benchmark provides clear instructions on how to interpret the results.
+You can find this manual in the README.
-- You have now finished the benchmarking procedure.
+- You have now finished the benchmarking procedure!

 ## Including a new DBMS.
 In case you want to benchmark a DBMS that is not yet included in this program,